Republican-American: Circulation

-Three dozen communities in New Haven and Litchfield counties receive the newspaper, among them being: Greater Waterbury, the Naugatuck Valley, and Litchfield County, and include Ansonia, Beacon Falls, Bethlehem, Bridgewater, Canaan, Cheshire, Colebrook, Cornwall, Falls Village, Goshen, Harwinton, Kent, Litchfield, Middlebury, Morris, Naugatuck, New Hartford, New Milford, North Canaan, Oxford, Plymouth, Prospect, Roxbury, Salisbury, Seymour, Sharon, Southbury, Terryville, Thomaston, Torrington, Warren, Washington, Waterbury, Watertown, Winchester, Winsted, Wolcott, and Woodbury.
+Three dozen communities in New Haven and Litchfield counties receive the newspaper, among them being: Greater Waterbury, the Naugatuck Valley, and Litchfield County.
+Besides Waterbury, it is sold in Ansonia, Beacon Falls, Bethlehem, Bridgewater, Canaan, Cheshire, Colebrook, Cornwall, Falls Village, Goshen, Harwinton, Kent, Litchfield, Middlebury, Morris, Naugatuck, New Hartford, New Milford, North Canaan, Oxford, Plymouth, Prospect, Roxbury, Salisbury, Seymour, Sharon, Southbury, Terryville, Thomaston, Torrington, Warren, Washington, Watertown, Winchester, Winsted, Wolcott, and Woodbury.

 History

 The Republican-American is a direct descendant of two other newspapers which went through a series of ownership and content changes since the mid-1800s.

 The Waterbury American started in 1844 as a weekly paper published by Josiah Giles.
 Twenty-two years later, in 1866, it started publication as a daily newspaper.

 The Waterbury Republican started in 1881 as a weekly paper published by John Henry Morrow.
 By 1884, it had transitioned to a daily newspaper.
 The paper changed hands in 1901 when William Jamieson Pape and William M. Lathrop purchased it together.

 Pape became the sole owner of the Waterbury Republican in 1910, and in 1922 purchased the Waterbury American.
-Ownership of both papers has been retained in the Pape family until the present day, with the decision to merge them to form the Republican-American coming in 1990.
+Ownership of both papers was retained in the Pape family for a century, with the decision to merge them to form the Republican-American coming in 1990.

+In December 2024, the Pape family entered into negotiations to sell the paper to Hearst Communications.
+The sale was closed on Feb.
+5, 2025.